What can I expect on board? How will I live on board a freighter vessel? What do I need to know?

 Good advice is better than a wrong impression or a bad experience.
 We have made a lot of freighter voyages ourselves.
 Please profit from our travel experience.

-On most vessels it is possible to bring your own bicycle.
+On most vessels it is possible to bring your own bicycle for free.
 Please indicate this when booking.
 The passenger is responsible for transportation of the bicycle from the port to the ship or vice versa.
 In some ports an extra fee is charged for transportation within the port.
 Please pay on the spot.

 Usually being on the bridge is always possible.
 On some vessels there are certain times for being on the bridge.
 There may be restrictions during certain maneuvers or certain weather conditions (e. g. fog).